-Currently a Lecturer/Assitant Professor in the School of Geography, Politics, and Sociology at Newcastle University, I hold a dual Ph.D. in Political Science and Women’s, Gender, and Sexuality Studies from the Pennsylvania State University.
+Currently a Lecturer/Assitant Professor in the School of Social and Political Science at the University of Edinburgh, I hold a dual Ph.D. in Political Science and Women’s, Gender, and Sexuality Studies from the Pennsylvania State University.
 I have also been recognized as an Emerging Diversity Scholar by the University of Michigan’s National Center for Institutional Diversity.
 Prior to joining Newcastle University, I taught in the Department of Government at Smith College in Northampton, MA.

 My research focuses on the cross-national comparison of gender and politics, specifically the ways contexts shape the gender gap in political attitudes and activities.
 Utilizing multilevel modeling approaches, my work examines the influence of female political leaders on women’s political participation.
 Particularly, my research investigates the role model effect of cabinet ministers in democracies, a previously ignored political arena, and the role model effect of legislators in Asia, a grossly underexplored area in extant studies.
 I also evaluate how social movements affect adolescents’ attitudes toward gender roles and influence their propensity to protest.
 I have published in Politics & Gender and Political Research Quarterly and been featured in The Washington Post Monkey Cage: Three surprising facts about the protesters at the Republican National Convention and Who were the protesters at the Democratic National Convention this week?